 TAC §5.4904(b) generally requires flood insurance if a structure is "constructed, altered, remodeled, or enlarged on or after September 1, 2009."
 28 TAC §5.4904(a)(2) states "the terms constructed, altered, remodeled, and enlarged" refer to any building activity or action on a structure that would require the policyholder to obtain a certificate of compliance (WPI-8/WPI-8-C).

 TAC §5.4904 specifically exempts the repair of a structure from the flood insurance requirement.

-It is possible for the reconstruction or restoration of a damaged structure, such as replacement of a damaged roof, to require a certificate of compliance (WPI-8), but such activities are still considered "repairs" and exempted by 28 TAC §5.4904(c)(1) from the flood insurance requirement.
+It is possible for the reconstruction or restoration of a damaged structure to require a certificate of compliance (WPI-8/WPI-8-C), but still be considered a "repair" and exempted by 28 TAC §5.4904(c)(1) from the flood insurance requirement.